 Consider relapsing polychondritis if patients develop inflammation of the pinna or nasal cartilage, particularly with symptoms and signs compatible with respiratory tract chondritis or unexplained arthritis, ocular inflammation, or auditory or vestibular dysfunction.

-Biopsy the affected cartilage if necessary to confirm the diagnosis.
+Biopsy the affected cartilage only if necessary to confirm the diagnosis.

 Treat more severe disease with corticosteroids and sometimes methotrexate or other immunosuppressants.